 Paws at Play and Doggy Daze

 Paws at Play facility dogs are certified trained service dogs and are official hospital employees.
-Their job is to help patients achieve specific goals.
-Sessions with these dogs are by appointment and are an integral part of the patient’s treatment process.
-Huckleberry and Puggle, the Paws at Play dogs, wear green service vests and ID badges to work.
+Their job is to help patients achieve specific goals and to help staff overcome stressful situations.
+Sessions with these dogs are by appointment.
+Facility dogs wear a green service vest and ID badge to work.

 Doggy Daze dogs are carefully screened therapy dogs that simply provide comfort and affection to patients and their families at scheduled volunteer shifts.
-These volunteer dogs wear green bandannas when visiting.
+These volunteer dogs wear green bandanas when visiting.
 Sessions with these dogs are brief and may include several patients at once.

 What is a service dog?